Anannya2021/IS4152_Project/README.md

 ```

 3. Survey_responses_preprocessing.ipynb: This jupyter notebook is used to combine the responses received from the participants with the audio features of the songs they listened to.

+## 5. Frontend

+The frontend for this survey is a react application which has been deployed using the Firebase hosting services.
+The frontend comprises of HTML, CSS and Javascript elements.
+The frontend has been connected to the backend of the survey which is a real-time database on Firebase.